C. Sherman King

-Charles Sherman King (September 14, 1865 – July 18, 1908) was an American football coach.
+Charles Sherman King (September 14, 1865 – July 18, 1908) was an American college football coach.
 He served as the fourth head football coach at Wabash College in Crawfordsville, Indiana, and he held that position for the 1889 season.
 His record at Wabash was 1–1.
 King was killed, along with wife and two daughters, on July 18, 1908, when a train stuck their automobile near Columbia City, Indiana.